severalprojects/Dynamical_Systems_Research/README.md

 This is some code related to the perturbed doubling map, a dynmical system I have been studying under the supervision of Professor Christian Wolf.

+## Point_Dynamics

+The visualization is useful in getting a first sense of the dynamics of a map called the "perturbed doubling map" where the point z (in the complex plane) is mapped to z^2 + c, where c is a complex number we call the "perturbation constant."

+Since there are a discrete number of sample points (the code right now draws and iterates 4000 points), after repeated iteration, all points either shoot away into infinity (ie, away from the origin), or are "pulled into" the fixed point of the sytem (if you chage the perturbation constant, the fixed point changes location)

+The visualization gives a sense of how the fixed point moves when we change the perturbation constant and also the "pattern" of movement of points around the space as we continue to iterate the map.
+It also gives a sense of "how long" (in terms of number of iterations) until the system becomes stable (ie, most points have either flown away to infinity or collapsed to the center).

+Also, it produces some nice patterns, that gives a sense of the regularity/periodicity of this kind of mapping.

+run the code using [processing](https://processing.org/).
+Click on the grid to iterate the map once.

+# How to interact with the program

 ## Test_Trajectories.pde

 This visualization is meant to give a sense of the effect of adjusting the perturbation constant c on the map z -> z^2+c.
 By default, c is set to 0, so the first thing you see are the trajectories of a test mesh of points iterated 20 times, converging to the attracting fixed point of the unperturbed map (which is the origin).